Tutorial 1: Quick Start

 The Julius Graph Engine provides a number of common runtime configurations out of the box.
 Different runtime environments can be created on-demand from a common set of Rules and Atoms that define the business logic.
 This removes the need for duplicated implementation of runtime configurations for individual systems, leading to a significant reduction in support cost and system complexity.

-Any GraphData can be used in either local or distributed mode.
+can be used in either local or distributed mode.
 We only work with a local runtime in this notebook, but subsequent tutorials will show the distributed setup.
-The NumericalData is a GraphData specialized for numerical computations with AAD, which we will cover in another tutorial.
+The NumericalData

-Next, we will show how streaming use cases can be easily created using the StreamData.
+Next, we will show how streaming use cases can be easily created using the StreamData

 3.1 Streaming

 Streaming is a common runtime use case, e.g., for live intraday pricing and risk of a trading desk.
-With the RuleDSL.StreamData runtime, Julius can turn any computational graph into a streaming system with a few lines of code changes.
+With the RuleDSL.StreamData

 In the following few cells, we take the Fibonacci sequence as defined above, which operates in the batch mode, and turn it into a streaming processing.
-Its initial inputs, the fib(0) and fib(1) terms, become the streaming input of random vectors.
+Its initial inputs, the fib(0)

-To show the effects of streaming, we create a new Datom that computes the running average of all the streamed input Dataframes.
+To show the effects of streaming, we create a new Datom

 # computes the running average of all the value being streamed